Pregnancy Trimester – What to Expect, How to Care What to Avoid?

 First Trimester

-Alcohol, , and cigarettes are an absolute no-no during this period.
-It is also best to stay away from fried or spicy foods having high-fat content.
+Alcohol and cigarettes are absolute no-nos during this period.
+It is also best to stay away from fried or spicy foods with a high fat content.
 Even apparently, external irritants like heavy chemicals in hair treatments need to be avoided now.
 Also, since caffeine tends to cause miscarriage, you need to turn to herbal tea to replace coffee.
 Intercourse, too, should be restricted during the first trimester.

 Second Trimester

-Also, your baby may usually start moving from the 5th month, and you get to go through the indescribable thrill of actually feeling your little one move inside you.
-You might also experience sudden drives but take stock of your health before giving in.
+Also, your baby may usually start moving in the 5th month, and you get to go through the indescribable thrill of actually feeling your little one move inside you.
+You might also experience sudden drives, but take stock of your health before giving in.

-It is easy to get carried away in the second semester because of the relative comfort you enjoy, but remember that your body and the little life you are carrying inside it still requires all the care they can get.
-You must drink lots of water to overcome the tendency of constipation.
+It is easy to get carried away in the second semester because of the relative comfort you enjoy, but remember that your body and the little life you are carrying inside it still require all the care they can get.
+You must drink lots of water to overcome the tendency toward constipation.

 Also, make it a point to tell your doctor everything you sense about the baby, however unimportant or silly it might seem to you.
 Tell him all about your baby’s movements and all the other things you can think of.

 Moreover, you should avoid wearing tight and uncomfortable clothes at this stage.
 Instead, buy yourself some trendy and comfortable pregnancy clothes that you can wear throughout your motherhood journey.
-When exercising, work out in moderate temperatures and avoid postures needing you to lie on your back.
-Give contact sports, downhill skiing, park rides, bicycling, gymnastics, horseback riding, sauna, tennis, or running a wide distance.
+When exercising, work out in moderate temperatures and avoid postures that require you to lie on your back.
+Give contact sports like downhill skiing, park rides, bicycling, gymnastics, horseback riding, sauna, tennis, or running a long distance.
 Especially, keep away from scuba diving at any cost.
 Walking is considered the best cardio workout during pregnancy.

 Third Trimester

-Use pillows that suit you and when you sit up, try to use chairs with good back support to prevent backache.
+Use pillows that suit you, and when you sit up, try to use chairs with good back support to prevent backaches.
 But the most important thing is that you need to maintain a positive attitude throughout.
-Spend time with your partner, read, listen to music-do everything that pleases and soothes you.
+Spend time with your partner, read, listen to music, and do everything that pleases and soothes you.

 When it comes to food, avoid citrus fruits and juices altogether.
-Take plenty of rest and do not stress under any condition.
-You just need to remain happy – the rest will take care of itself.
+Take plenty of rest and do not stress under any conditions.
+You just need to remain happy; the rest will take care of itself.

 Once you pass through these nine eventful months, your bundle of joy will be in your arms, and you will be ready to take flight into a new phase of your life.